grgbr/cute/sphinx/install.rst

 -------

-When the :c:macro:`CONFIG_CUTE_UTEST` build configuration setting is enabled, you may build CUTe_ testsuite by running the `build-check` :external+ebuild:ref:`eBuild build-check target <target-build-check>` target like so:
+When the :c:macro:`CONFIG_CUTE_UTEST` build configuration setting is enabled, you may build CUTe_ testsuite by running the :external+ebuild:ref:`eBuild build-check target <target-build-check>` target like so: